irvanvir12/TrimUI-Brick-Youtube/README.md

 YouTubeChannels.pak
-Lightweight YouTube browser for TrimUI Brick devices
+Lightweight YouTube browser for TrimUI devices

 ==================================================
 DESCRIPTION
 ==================================================

-YouTubeChannels.pak is a lightweight YouTube browser designed for TrimUI Brick handheld devices.
+YouTubeChannels.pak is a lightweight YouTube browser designed for TrimUI handheld devices.
 It supports video search, channel subscriptions, streaming via MPV, and downloading videos directly to your SD card.